techidaily/site-fox-info/source/_posts/new-elevate-engagement-mastering-online-presentations-via-zoom-and-youtube.md

 ![live stream zoom webinar](https://images.wondershare.com/filmora/article-images/2022/07/zoom-youtube-live-8.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gOyLy8DeizY?si=GkAmK0hChZw6_2tW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Now your Zoom live session will stream on your YouTube Live so that every subscriber can watch your Zoom meeting.
 Once your Zoom meeting gets over, you should end Zoom meeting as usual.
 Thereafter, log into YouTube Studio> Go Live> Manage option.
 Click on the livestream you want to stop and you will see Stop Livestreaming button.
 This is how you can stop Zoom live YouTube in the end.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/O7ChChlyX2o?si=7pMKdN1NZig1kYek" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion